codesharedot/quantum-resistant-ledger-price/README.md

-# karatgold-coin price
+# oasis-city price

-Gets the karatgold-coin price with Python (from JSON).
+Gets the oasis-city price with Python (from JSON).

 https://pythonbasics.org